ibm-cloud-architecture/refarch-cloud-data-analytics/Cognos.md

 2. **Enter** your IBM Account.

 > Cognos Analytics on Cloud checks if the IBM account entered is associated with an IBM w3ID.
 If you are an IBM employee with a w3ID, complete the login process using section [Authenticate uisng your IBM w3ID](#w3).
-Otherwise, continue with the step 3 and 4 below:
+Otherwise, continue with step 3 and 4 below:

 <img src="./cmedia/ca-image-03.png" >